vmartinyan/MOJ-Portal/wp-content/plugins/addons-for-visual-composer/readme.txt

 3. Editing a addon/extension element in the Visual Composer Page Builder.

 == Changelog ==

+= 1.7.1 =
+* Added - Ability to rate plugin from admin screen

 = 1.7 =
 * Fixed – The post image in a grid or posts carousel was not clickable to the link specified